kostanzhoglo/kostanzhoglo.github.io/_posts/2018-08-14-careful_mr_wayne_scope_and_hoisting_in_javascript.markdown

 Well, that's a little better.
 Bruce can finally tell us who he is, after he stammers out "undefined" at first.

-HELPFUL HINT
+**HELPFUL HINT** //

-But the way to *truly* fix this is to place any variable declarations and definitions at the TOP of whatever scope you're in, whether that be Global or a local function.
+The way to *truly* fix this is to place any variable declarations and definitions at the TOP of whatever scope you're in, whether that be Global or a local function.
 It's a best practice to avoid confusion, and always let Bruce Wayne speak from the heart.
 Here's an example:

 4C)
 ```